shanjcu/web-framework/docs/jcu/building.md

 It is rare that these components will need to be updated, though bug fixes and new features will need to be drawn in from time to time.

+## Releasing a new JCU Web Framework version

+* Complete testing, commit all existing changes and run the final build for this new version with:
+  ``grunt dist docs``

+* Commit any final changes from this command and ensure you are in a clean Git checkout.

+* Run `node grunt/change-version.js [old-version] [new-version]` at the root of the repository.
+Do not include `v` in the version numbering.
+This will change all versions across all different files, including JS, CSS, package files and documentation.

+* Follow instructions from https://www.srihash.org/ to generate an SRI hash of the production minified versions of CSS and JS:

+      openssl dgst -sha384 -binary dist/css/jcu.min.css | openssl base64 -A
+      openssl dgst -sha384 -binary dist/js/jcu.min.js | openssl base64 -A

 ## Cleaning up the CDN

 If old directories need to be cleaned up on the CDN, use the following `rsync`